united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

 ## What's next?

-After the installation we will teach you how to access the microservices through UMHLens.
-Click [here](/docs/getstarted/managingthesystem) to learn how.
+Once you've completed the installation process, we'll guide you through accessing the microservices using UMHLens.
+To learn more click [here](/docs/getstarted/managingthesystem).